Ziagl/FHTechnikumWien/README.md

 #### Convex Hull
 simple Program to create a convex hull around a number of points in 2D space.
+#### median search
+implementation of different median search algorithms (randomized selection and median by Wirth)

 to compile this projects you need current ClanLib Engine -> https://github.com/sphair/ClanLib